Balkans row to hit EU summit after French veto

 For his part, German EU affairs minister Micheal Roth said Berlin's position was "crystal clear ... the EU takes responsibility for stability, democracy, and reconciliation in the Western Balkans and that means keeping our promises".

-"Nothing will be won, but much can be lost by creating a strategic vacuum there," a German diplomat added.
+"Much can be lost by creating a strategic vacuum there," a German diplomat added.

 "Chancellor Angel Merkel will raise the issue with Macron on Wednesday ...
 It is a strategic question for the EU," a German official also said.